Why Does My Family Blame Me for Everything?

 If you’re constantly blamed, dismissed, or made to feel like the problem—even when you're trying to help—it may be a sign you're in the scapegoat role.
 You deserve to be seen clearly, not blamed unfairly.

-[Start Therapy with Us] — We provide online therapy for teens, adults, and couples across Chicago and all of Illinois.
+[Schedule With Us] — Online therapy for teens, adults, and couples across Chicago & Illinois.
 Culturally affirming.
 Trauma-informed.
 LGBTQIA+ inclusive.

 P.S.
-You don’t have to keep proving yourself to people who refuse to see you clearly.
+You don’t have to prove your worth to people who refuse to see you clearly.
 You deserve to feel safe, seen, and free.
-And we’re here when you’re ready.